 #1 Plan your pilot deployment and pull the feedback from pilot group

-In our case, we have first enrolled the MFA to the entire team working internally on identity and access (feel the customer pain).
+In our case, we have first rolled out the MFA to the entire team working internally on identity and access (feel the customer pain).
 After checking it out, we have extended our reach to a pilot group of test users.
 We had nearly 25% of the company there.

 No feedback during the pilot is a bad thing.
 Change it.
 Pull it from your users.
 Make a poll or organize a feedback session.
 Reach out to original users.